-Brownie served as the Executive Director of the Western North Carolina Alliance, where he worked with state legislators to develop and pass the North Carolina Clean Smokestacks Act in 2002.
-This legislation reduced air pollution emissions from the Progress Energy coal-fired power plant in south Asheville, the largest air emission source in the region, by more than 90%.
+Brownie served as the Executive Director of the Western North Carolina Alliance, where he worked with state legislators to develop and pass the North Carolina Clean Smokestacks Act.
+This legislation reduced air pollution emissions from the Duke Energy coal-fired power plant in Asheville by more than 90%.
 It also required the clean-up of other coal-fired power plants across North Carolina.